BOSTON ISLAMIC SEMINARY

-The Boston Islamic Seminary is an institution of higher education that aims to train religious leaders who will serve the American Muslim community, and to enhance the understanding of Islam in the contemporary context among people of all backgrounds.
+The Boston Islamic Seminary is an academic institution that aims to train religious leaders who will serve the American Muslim community and to enhance the understanding of Islam in the contemporary context among people of all backgrounds.

-The BIS founders recognized that the American Muslim community is at a defining moment in determining its future outlook and place in American culture.
-Though we have seen growth in population and institutional development, there remain difficult and perplexing moral, intellectual, socioeconomic, and civic challenges that impede a more fruitful and God-conscious lived reality for Muslims in America.
+The BIS founders recognized that the American Muslim community was at a defining moment in determining its future outlook and place in American culture.
+Though we had seen growth in population and institutional development, there remained difficult and perplexing moral, intellectual, socioeconomic, and civic challenges that impede a more fruitful and God-conscious lived reality for Muslims in America.
 BIS was established to address the gap in qualified American Muslim religious leaders.